Ansh3101/Ansh3101/README.md

 <h2> About </h2>

 Hi!
 I'm Anshuman Tekriwal.
-I enjoy work on <b>Artifical Intelligence - Machine Learning And Deep Learning</b>
+I enjoy working on <b>Artifical Intelligence - Machine Learning And Deep Learning</b>
 <br>
 <br>
-I use Python And R for Machine Learning while I use the PyTorch framework for Deep Learning (I am also comfortable with Tensorflow, which I prefer for simple problems).
+I use Python And R for Machine Learning while I use the PyTorch framework for Deep Learning (I am also comfortable with Tensorflow, which I prefer for simpler problems).

 <br>

-<h2>Achivements</h2>
+<h2>🏅  Achivements</h2>

 - Finalist at the Artificial Intelligence International Junior Contest (2nd in the AI In Geoservices track)
 - I was also a finalist for the National Technological Olympiad 2021-22 (Artificial Intelligence track)
 - I also finished in the Top 30 at the Uber Global Hackathon 2022 in the Coding Department (Theme: Global Healthcare)
 <br>

-<h2> Skills </h2>

-- HTML
-- CSS
-- JavaScript
-  - Node.JS
-  - React.JS
-  - React Native
+<h2>🔧  Technologies And Tools </h2>

 - Python
   - TensorFlow
   - PyTorch
   - Flask
   - Django
+- C++
 - R
+- Java
 - Swift
+- HTML
+- CSS
+- JavaScript
+  - Node.JS
+  - React.JS
-- Java
+  - React Native

-<h2> Repositories </h2>
+<h2>📃  Repositories </h2>

 ### [Papers](https://github.com/Ansh3101/Papers/)